getify/You-Dont-Know-JS/async & performance/ch3.md

 }
 ```

 `try..catch` would certainly be nice to have, but it doesn't work across async operations.
-That is, unless there's some additional environmental support, which we'll come back to in the next chapter.
+That is, unless there's some additional environmental support, which we'll come back to with generators in Chapter 4.

 In callbacks, some standards have emerged for patterned error-handling, most notably the "error-first callback" style: